fbpx Skip to main content

 Although care workers are not there to provide the same sorts of services that trained medical professionals will, healthcare is an important part of care work today.

 Sometimes, this might come down to taking responsibility for checking whether medications have been taken by the care recipient.
 At other times, care workers may need to apply topical treatments to those they care for.
-Basic medical training and first aid skills are a part of modern care work.
+Basic medical training and first aid skills are a part of modern care work and policies and procedures are in place to help guide care workers.

 Interpersonal Responsibilities